Should I buy a New or Used Bass Boat? Comparison Guide.

 8. Used Boats Provide a Cushion

 If this is your first boat or fiftieth, rest assured that you WILL make mistakes with it.
 You may scratch it, dent it, ding it, or drop something on the carpet.
 It’s inevitable.
 Making mistakes with a new boat can be gut-wrenching.
-Mishaps with older boats may still hurt, but they are not as painful.
+Mishaps with older boats may still hurt but are not as painful.

 9. Is This Really What You Want?
 Boat Options.